Gaya/gaya.pizza/blog/contents/articles/the-value-of-not-working/index.md

 ## Short Attention Span

-I've worked at quite a few companies, some better than the other, but never have I worked at a single company for too long.
+I've worked at quite a few companies, some better than others, but never have I worked at a single company for too long.
 I have never hit the five year mark anywhere I have worked.

 A lot of times I felt stuck in the work I was doing, and could not get out of it.
 Of course there